layershift/enscale-docs/pages/05.access/05.ssh-for-scripts/docs.10.md

 Note that each key you add here has full access to all environments owned by your account, and any other environments shared with you with the Admin permission level.

+!!!
+Key type must be RSA (DSA and Elliptic Curve keys such as ed25519 are not currently supported).

 ##### Step 2: Locate your connection details

 Enter your environment and select the **Connect** tab for the node you would like to access.